 No. St. Peter’s will continue to determine which cancer services and programs will be offered locally.

 Will patients still be able to choose where they’re referred for oncology care if that is necessary?

 Yes.
-This affiliation does not require that patients be referred to HCI for specialized cancer care.
+This affiliation does not require that patients be referred to Huntsman Cancer Institute for specialized cancer care.
 Physicians still have complete autonomy, in partnership with patients and their families, in deciding where to refer their patients.

 Will the affiliation change either organization’s mission and values?